d-k-ivanov/docs/docs/Dev/Debug/Core_Dumps.md

 *       soft        core        unlimited
 # ----------------

-# Enable DefaultCoreLimits for all systemd services:
+# (Optional) Enable DefaultCoreLimits for all systemd services:
 vim /etc/systemd/system.conf
 # Uncoment DefaultLimitCORE and set it to infinity:
 DefaultLimitCORE=infinity
 # Reload systemd
 systemctl daemon-reexec

-# (optional) Update only that service that you intersted in:
+# (Optional) Update only that service that you intersted in:
 vim /etc/systemd/system/service-you-intersted-in.service
 # --- Add following in [Service] section ---
 LimitCORE=infinity